WilliamTjonndal/IT3212/assignment2/Group 25.md

 - Added rotation-invariant and uniform LBP
 - Added a paragraph discussing the differences in each method and which method works bests with which image
-- Added a paragraph comparing the histograms from the different LBP methods
+- Added a paragraph comparing the histograms from the different LBP methods Contour detection
+- Added an interpretation for the statistics of each figure